PhotonVision/photonvision/README.md

 Note that these are case sensitive!

 * `-PArchOverride=foobar`: builds for a target system other than your current architecture.
-Valid overrides are:
+[Valid overrides](https://github.com/wpilibsuite/wpilib-tool-plugin/blob/main/src/main/java/edu/wpi/first/tools/NativePlatforms.java) are:
+    * winx32
+    * winx64
+    * winarm64
+    * macx64
+    * macarm64
+    * linuxx64
+    * linuxarm64
     * linuxathena
-    * linuxarm64
-    * arm64
-    * x86-64
-    * x86
 - `-PtgtIP`: Specifies where `./gradlew deploy` should try to copy the fat JAR to
 - `-Pprofile`: enables JVM profiling